 Depending on the sector and job role an apprenticeship can take anything between one and four years to complete.
 It is a package of on-the-job training and qualifications.

-Swindon Borough Council continue to explore new areas for apprenticeship roles all the time and any vacancies will be listed under Vacancies on the website.
+The Council continues to explore new areas for apprenticeship roles all the time and any vacancies will be listed under Vacancies on the website.

 More information about apprenticeships can be found by visiting the Apprenticeships website(www.apprenticeships.org.uk)